ulfschneider/ulf.website/content/posts/2023-01-05-edge-search.md

 Before working on the search function, the fulltext search index has to be created.
 This will be done each time the static site is built.
 The resulting search index will be in  `_edge/search-index.json`.

-Start by installing the following dependencies into your project:
+Create an empty `_edge` folder in the root of your project and install the following dependencies into your project:

 ```shell
 npm install --save-dev striptags@2 minisearch@6.0.0
 ```

 Please note the striptags version 2, which is required to use CommonJS imports.
 Beginning with version 3 striptags does only support ES6 imports.
 The version 6.0.0 is set for the minisearch node package.
-That is important because for the edge search function a 6.0.0 version will be fetched from a CDN, and both versions, the CDN version and the node package version, should match.
+That is important because for the edge search function a 6.0.0 version will be fetched from a CDN, and both versions, the CDN version for searching and the node package version for building the index, should match.

 Because the search index is created with each build we do not need to have it under Git control.
 Add the following line to your `.gitignore`: